suheti/iterm-cd-multiple-sessions/README.md

 osascript start_work.applescript
 ```

-or you can compile it into a `.app` using AppleScript Editor.
+or you can compile it into a `.app` using AppleScript Editor. or `osacompile start_work.applescript`

-referenced: https://github.com/bmfurtado/iterm2-cssh  (frankly, this iterm2-cssh is a better framework to use if you want to customise into other usage.)
+This is a tweaked version of: https://github.com/bmfurtado/iterm2-cssh  Mainly added the logic to use existing window/session when iterm is already running.